-6 Goals Non-Profit Organizations Achieve with Text Messaging (SMS)
+6 Goals Non-Profit Organizations Achieve with Text Messaging

-You need to connect with each group differently, and hundreds of other non-profit organizations have found text messaging is the best tool for the job.
+That's why hundreds of other non-profit organizations use text messaging as their go-to for serving more people, organizing fundraisers, and making daily communications simple.
 It works much better than email or phone calls for both mass communications and one-on-one conversations.
-How?

 1. Reach more volunteers faster.